Image

-This is the story of my journey to becoming a counsellor.
+This is the story of how I became a counsellor.
 It was published in "Therapy Today", the professional journal of the British Association of Counsellors and Psychotherapists.
 (May 2016, Volume 27, Issue 4).

 It was published while I was still living and working overseas.
 I am back home in Ireland now!

-If you click on the thumbnail (at the left) it will open in a pdf file.
+If you click here, the magazine article will open in a nice .pdf file.

 Or, just read it here: